-Back by popular demand, Infiterra Sports is again partnering with the Green's (Cooper and Michelle) to bring you the Get Your Bearings Adventure Race to be held Saturday, May 3, 2014 in Brighton, Michigan.
+Infiterra Sports partnered with the Green's (Cooper and Michelle) to bring you the Get Your Bearings Adventure Race held on Saturday, May 3, 2014 in Brighton, Michigan.

 You can follow Get Your Bearings Adventure Racing on Facebook.